 Accessibility Keyboard Shortcuts

-(Switch FilterKeys either on or off)
+Right SHIFT for eight seconds (Switch FilterKeys either on or off)

 Left ALT+left SHIFT+PRINT SCREEN (Switch High Contrast either on or off)